ParkinsonLab/Metatranscriptome-Workshop/README.md

 **Notes**

+-   To avoid having to load and parse through the entire >60GB NCBI nr database on the workshop systems the script above skips the steps that involve fetching data from the NCBI nr database, but they can be easily re-enabled.
+Use the command `tar -zxf precomputed_files.tar.gz mouse1_proteins.faa mouse1_proteins_map.faa` to extract precomputed output files.
 -   Here we consider a match if 85% sequence identity over 65% of the read length - this can result in very poor e-values (E = 3!) but the matches nonetheless appear reasonable.
 -   Because the non-redundant protein database contains entries from many species, including eukaryotes, we often find that sequence reads can match multiple protein with the same score.
 From these multiple matches, we currently select the first (i.e. 'top hit') that derives from a bacteria.
 As mentioned in the metagenomics lecture, more sophisticated algorithms could be applied, however our current philosophy is that proteins sharing the same sequence match are likely to possess similar functions in any event; taxonomy is a seperate issue however!
 Again, due to the size of the output file and the processing time, we will rely on the use of pre-computed files.